gujjasandhya17/Ourvoice_Ourrights/README.md

 ## 🧩 Overview

-**Our Voice, Our Rights** turns **MGNREGA open data** into simple, actionable visuals — so citizens, especially in rural areas with limited data literacy, can understand local program performance easily.
+**Our Voice, Our Rights** turns **MGNREGA open data** into simple, actionable visuals — so citizens, especially in rural areas with limited data literacy , can understand local program performance easily.

 The app emphasizes **clarity and accessibility** through:
 - Large, readable UI